mariaguillen09/scrnaseq-parkinsonism-analysis/README.md

 R Analysis is organized into three stages to ensure reproducibility:

-1. Preprocessing, Quality Control and Integration: rigorous quality filtering ($nFeature$, $nCount$, mitochondrial/hemoglobin pertentage content) and doublet removal.
-Then, to remove technical bath effect due to the processing pools, RPCA method was used after comparing the 3 different methods (harmony, RPCA and FastMMN) using LISI package.
+1. Preprocessing, Quality Control and Integration: rigorous quality filtering ($nFeature$, $nCount$, mitochondrial/hemoglobin percentage content) and doublet removal.
+Then, to remove technical batch effect due to the processing pools, RPCA method was used after comparing the 3 different methods (harmony, RPCA and FastMNN) using LISI package.
 2. Cell Type Annotation: Automatic cell-type annotation via SingleR and Azimuth, validated by canonical marker gene expression through `FindAllMarkers()` seurat's function.
 3. Downstream Analysis: Pseudobulk differential expression analysis using DESeq2 to identify disease-specific signatures, lineage-based Venn diagram generation, and hierarchical clustering based on differential expressed genes for each lineage of individual samples.

 Within each script there is information about the functions of each section, as well as the parameters and filters applied.
-For a better understanding of the steps and tools used, refer to the [[Workflow](Workflow.jpg)]
+For a better understanding of the steps and tools used, refer to the [Workflow](Workflow.jpg).

 ## Author
 [@mariaguillen09](https://www.github.com/mariaguillen09)